Annual Review of Phytopathology

 The Annual Review of Phytopathology is a peer-reviewed academic journal that publishes review articles about phytopathology, the study of diseases that affect plants.
-It was first published in 1963 as the result of a collaboration between the American Phytopathological Society and the nonprofit publisher Annual Reviews.
-As of 2025, Journal Citation Reports lists the journal's 2024 impact factor as 11.9, ranking it fifth of 273 journal titles in the category "Plant Sciences".
+It was first published in 1963 as the result of a collaboration between the American Phytopathological Society and the nonprofit publisher Annual Reviews (AR).
+As of 2026, Journal Citation Reports lists the journal's 2025 impact factor as 13.2, ranking it seventh of 285 journal titles in the category "Plant Sciences".
 As of 2023, it is being published as open access, under the Subscribe to Open model.
 Its current editors are Gwyn A. Beattie and Sophien Kamoun.

 History

+Annual Reviews (AR) is a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."

-In the 1950s, the American Phytopathological Society had intended to publish its own journal to cover significant developments in the field of phytopathology, or plant diseases.
-However, the nonprofit publisher Annual Reviews offered to publish the journal for them, and they agreed due to their publishing experience.
-In 1961, the American Phytopathological Society compiled the editorial board of the journal at their annual meeting.
+In the 1950s, the American Phytopathological Society (APS) intended to publish its own journal to cover significant developments in the field of phytopathology, or plant diseases.
+AR offered to publish the journal for them, and the APS agreed due to their publishing experience.
+In 1961, the American Phytopathological Society assembled the editorial board of the journal at their annual meeting.
 The first volume was published in 1963.
-It was the twelfth journal title published by Annual Reviews.
-In its first ten volumes, it published a total of 188 reviews from authors from twenty-one countries.
+It was the twelfth journal title published by AR.
+In its first ten volumes, AR published a total of 188 reviews from authors from twenty-one countries.

 It defines its scope as covering significant developments related to plant pathology, including diagnosis, plant pathogens, host–pathogen interactions, epidemiology of plant disease, breeding plants for disease resistance, and plant disease management.
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Civil Engineering Abstracts, Inspec, and Academic Search, among others.

 Editorial processes

 The Annual Review of Phytopathology is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.